Ericsson/SUPL-3GPP-LPP-client/README.md

 The example client requires that you provide connection parameters of a location server and the ECGI (including TAC) that should be used.
 There are additional options to configure RTCM MSM type generation and where the final RTCM messages you be transported.

 > Version +3.1.0 has a new argument parser.
 New options may be required and short-hand notation for many of them has changed.
-Now the example client is divided into 3 parts (osr, ssr, and agnss), use a command to specifiy which part you want to run.
+Now the example client is divided into 2 parts (osr and agnss), use a command to specifiy which part you want to run.
 For more information see run `./example`

 ```
   ./src/example COMMAND {OPTIONS}